Coca-Cola: Geographic spread

 Coca-Cola has been a point of legal discussion in the Middle East.
 In the early 20th century, a fatwa was created in Egypt to discuss the question of "whether Muslims were permitted to drink Coca-Cola and Pepsi cola."
 The fatwa states: "According to the Muslim Hanefite, Shafi'ite, etc., the rule in Islamic law of forbidding or allowing foods and beverages is based on the presumption that such things are permitted unless it can be shown that they are forbidden on the basis of the Qur'an."
 The Muslim jurists stated that, unless the Qur'an specifically prohibits the consumption of a particular product, it is permissible to consume.
 Another clause was discussed, whereby the same rules apply if a person is unaware of the condition or ingredients of the item in question.

 Coca-Cola first entered the Chinese market in the 1920s with no localized representation of its name.
 While the company researched a satisfactory translation, local shopkeepers created their own.
 These produced the desired "ko-ka ko-la" sound, but with odd meanings such as "female horse fastened with wax" or "bite the wax tadpole".
-In the 1930s, the company settled on the name "可口可樂（可口可乐）" (Ke-kou ke-le) taking into account the effects of syllable and meaning translations.
+In the 1930s, the company settled on the name "可口可樂（可口可乐）" (Kěkǒu kělè) taking into account the effects of syllable and meaning translations.
 The phrase means roughly "to allow the mouth to be able to rejoice".
 The story introduction from Coca-Cola mentions that Chiang Yee provided the new localized name, but there are also sources that the localized name appeared before 1935, or that it was given by someone named Jerome T. Lieu who studied at Columbia University in New York.
 Coca-Cola's first Taiwanese factory was built in 1957.
 At the time, a prohibition on the drink was in place and The Coca-Cola Company was permitted to sell only to people working for American agencies, such as the United States Armed Forces.
 The ban was formally lifted in 1966, and Coca-Cola became legally and readily available to Taiwanese consumers in 1968.